Willys MB: Post-war

-Willys-Overland and its successors, Willys Motors and Kaiser Jeep continued to supply the U.S. military, as well as many allied nations with military jeeps through the late 1960s.
+Willys-Overland and its successors, Willys Motors and Kaiser Jeep, continued to supply the U.S. military, as well as many allied nations, with military jeeps through the late 1960s.
 In 1950, the first post-war military jeep, the M38 (or MC), was launched, based on the 1949 CJ-3A.
-In 1953, it was quickly followed by the M38A1 (or MD), featuring an all-new "round-fendered" body in order to clear the also new, taller, Willys Hurricane engine.
+In 1953, it was quickly followed by the M38A1 (or MD), featuring an all-new "round-fendered" body to clear the also new, taller, Willys Hurricane engine.
 This jeep was later developed into the civilian CJ-5 launched in 1955.
 Similarly, its ambulance version, the M170 (or MDA), featuring a 20-inch wheelbase stretch, was later turned into the civilian CJ-6.

 Before the CJ-5, Willys offered the public a cheaper alternative with the taller F-head, overhead-valve engine, in the form of the 1953 CJ-3B, simply using a CJ-3A body with a taller hood.
-This was quickly turned into the M606 jeep (mostly used for export, through 1968) by equipping it with the available heavy-duty options such as larger tires and springs, and by adding black-out lighting, olive drab paint, and a trailer hitch.
+This was quickly turned into the M606 jeep (used primarily for export, through 1968) by equipping it with the available heavy-duty options such as larger tires and springs, and by adding blackout lighting, olive drab paint, and a trailer hitch.
 After 1968, M606A2, and -A3 versions of the CJ-5 were created in a similar way for friendly foreign governments.

 In 1976, after more than two decades, Jeep complemented the CJ-5 with a new CJ model, the CJ-7.
 Though still a direct evolution of the round-fendered CJ-5, it had a 10 in longer wheelbase.
-And, for the first time, a CJ had doors, as well as an available hardtop.
+And, for the first time, a CJ had doors and an available hardtop.
 Since then, new evolutions were derived from the CJ-7 – from 1987 onwards as Jeep "Wranglers".
-Nevertheless, these are considered direct descendants of the World War II jeep.
-The 2018 Wranglers still have a separate, open-topped body and ladder-frame, solid live axles front and rear, part-time four-wheel drive, and high and low gearing.
-The compact body retains the Jeep grille and profile, and can even still be driven with the doors off and the windshield folded forward.
+Nevertheless, these are considered direct descendants of the WWII jeep.
+The 2018 Wranglers still have a separate, open-topped body and ladder-frame, solid live axles front and rear, with part-time four-wheel drive, and high and low gearing.
+The compact body retains the Jeep grille and profile and can still be driven with the doors off and the windshield folded forward.

-Licenses to produce jeeps, especially for CJ-3Bs, were issued to manufacturers in many different countries, starting almost straight after World War II, with the Willys MB pattern.
+Licenses to produce jeeps, especially for CJ-3Bs, were issued to manufacturers in many countries, starting almost straight after WWII, with the Willys MB pattern.
 Some firms, like Mahindra and Mahindra Limited in India, continue to produce them in some form or another to this day.
-Chinkara Motors of India produces the Jeepster, with FRP body.
-The Jeepster can be delivered a diesel engine or the 1.8L Isuzu petrol.
+Chinkara Motors of India makes the Jeepster, with FRP body.
+The Jeepster can be delivered with a diesel engine or the 1.8L Isuzu petrol.